All Season Housing

-Bringing straw to Boston’s
+_Bringing straw to Boston’s affordable housing

-From the 1880s to the 1930s the “triple decker” - three stacked flats, typically owned by one of the families living there - provided a pathway to affordable home-ownership for Boston’s recent immigrants.
+From the 1880s to the 1930s, the " triple-decker”—three stacked flats typically owned by one of the families living there—provided a pathway to affordable home ownership for Boston’s recent immigrants.
 Unfortunately, 100 years later, the economics have changed.
 At this point, the City needs a denser housing model that productively builds on that legacy.

 As part of the “Future Decker” competition, the City will donate land to the winning team for development into 80–100% area median income (AMI) affordable home-ownership units.

-Our 8-unit proposal reimagines the triple decker’s perfunctory stair as a hub that economically fosters community.
+Our 8-unit proposal reimagines the triple-decker’s perfunctory stair as a hub that economically fosters community.
 The stair abuts a south-facing “all-season” room for shared meals, resident gatherings, and plants.

 As part of the “Future Decker” competition, the City will donate land to the winning team for development into 80–100% area median income (AMI) affordable home-ownership units.

-Our 8-unit proposal reimagines the triple decker’s perfunctory stair as a hub that economically fosters community.
+Our 8-unit proposal reimagines the triple-decker’s perfunctory stair as a hub that economically fosters community.
 The stair abuts a south-facing “all-season” room for shared meals, resident gatherings, and plants.

 Traditional Triple Decker